newrelic/helm-charts/library/common-library/DEVELOPERS.md

 ## _security-context.tpl
-These functions are to share a security context for all the charts in YAML format.
-Useful in clusters that have security enforced to not use the root user like OpenShift or users that had set an admission webhook.
+Use these functions to share the security context among all charts.
+Useful in clusters that have security enforcing not to use the root user (like OpenShift) or users that have an admission webhooks.

 The functions are:
 * `newrelic.common.securityContext.container`